Cellular Therapies and Novel Blood Products in Trauma and Critical Care – The Future of Transfusion Medicine

 Question & Answer Panel | Session 9

-10:10 am-10:30 am
+10:15 am-10:30 am

 Coffee Break – Alhambra Ballroom & Terrace

-Exhibits Close and Dismantle
+Exhibits closed and dismantled

 Session 10 | Funding and Sustainability of Research Panel